BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 *“Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.” - Robert C. Martin*

-Rephrasing Robert Martin, one should not neglect readability of their code in favor of convenience of writing it.
-In this post we'll see how *Initialization with Literals* can help us building more expressible and richer APIs.
+Rephrasing Robert Martin, one should not neglect readability of their code in favor of speed of writing it.
+In this post we'll see how *Initialization with Literals* can help us to build more expressible and richer APIs.

 ### Explaining Initialization with Literals

-Swift has a family of `ExprissibleByLiteral` protocols that allow structs, classes and enums to be initialized using a *literal*.
+Swift has a family of `ExprissibleByLiteral` protocols that allows structs, classes and enums to be initialized using a *literal*.

 *Literal* is a notation for representing a fixed *value* in source code.
 Such notations as integers, floating-point numbers, strings, booleans and characters are literals.
 Literals are not limited to atomic values.
 The compound objects like array and dictionary fall within the scope of this definition as well.